RosettaCommons/documentation/SEWING.md

 The SewingHasher is the first step in the SEWING protocol.
 This step generates the input files used during later steps.

 ###Model Generation
 First we need a generate a set of models.
-The only currently supported mechanism for model generation is through the use of a Features database.
+The only currently supported mechanism for model generation is through the use of a [[Features database|FeaturesTutorials]].
 The following set ReportToDB tag contains the minimal set of features.

 ```
 <ReportToDB name=features database_name=scores.db3>